clockworklabs/spacetime-docs/docs/sdks/rust/index.md

 }
 ```

-The `reducers` field of the `DbConnection` provides access to reducers exposed by the remote module.
+The `reducers` field of the `DbConnection` provides access to reducers exposed by the remote database.
 See [Observe and invoke reducers](#observe-and-invoke-reducers).

 ## Trait `DbContext`